KerorinNorthFox/osu-framework-wiki-ja/Screens-and-Screen-Stacks.md

 If this screen is the first screen you are pushing to the stack, you should push it to the stack directly using `ScreenStack.Push()`.
 Otherwise, you should only push to the current screen, using `Screen.Push()`.
 Pushing to a stack directly while screens already exist in the stack is unsupported.

 ## Handling screen transitions
-Screens contain the following callbacks that are invoked whenever a screen change involving it would occur:
+Screens contain the following methods that are invoked whenever a screen change involving it would occur:
 * OnEntering - Invoked when the screen is added to the top of the stack using `Screen.Push()`
 * OnExiting - Invoked when the screen is exited for the screen under it using `Screen.Exit()`
 * OnResuming - Invoked when the screen is made the active screen as a result of the current screen being exited.